BURSAR

 Graduate, 200-level and above courses

-All graduate programs with the exception of those in the Zarb School of Business and Special Programs listed below.
+All graduate programs except those in the Zarb School of Business and Special Programs listed below.

 per credit hour

-2024 Summer Tuition & Fees below do not apply to special programs such as Executive MBA, Online MBA, Audiology, Law students, Study Abroad or any other courses with specified charges, such as special course fees.
+The Summer Session Tuition & Fees below do not apply to special programs such as Executive MBA, Online MBA, Audiology, Law students, Study Abroad, or any other courses with specified charges, such as special course fees.
 Please contact your program director if you are unsure.
 Fees are non-refundable as of the first day of the start of the session.

 Graduate Courses